 Your doctor may ask you to choose which treatment you would prefer.
 The aim of both treatments is to cure the cancer.
 They may both be effective.
 It is good to think about the possible benefits and disadvantages of treatment to help you make the right decision for you.
 The information below may help you do this.
 We also have general information about making treatment decisions that you may find helpful.

 Talking to other people who have already had surgery or radiotherapy can also help.
 Your specialist nurse may know whether there is a local cancer support group, where you can talk to someone who has had similar treatment.

-Or you can visit our Online Community to talk to people affected by bladder cancer, share your experience, and ask an expert your questions.
+Or you can visit our bladder cancer forum to talk with people affected by bladder cancer, share your experience, and ask an expert your questions.

 - You will be in hospital for 4 to 14 days.